Ostoja24/TypeScriptPlayground/README.md

 ## Testing

 The project includes tests written using the **Jest** framework.
 These tests validate the calculator's logic, ensuring its correctness and reliability.

+## Install

+To run project, type into CMD the command: " npm install ", After the installation end, run the command: " npm run 'test suite' "